-Seventh-day Adventists believe, according to what we’re told in the book of Hebrews, that Jesus is ministering in the Sanctuary in heaven right now.
-He is our High Priest and Advocate before God the Father, as He makes intercession on our behalf for the forgiveness of our sins.
+Seventh-day Adventists believe, according to the book of Hebrews, that Jesus is in the heavenly sanctuary—or temple—right now.
+He is our high priest, presenting His sacrificial death for our forgiveness and cleansing the record of our sins in the sanctuary.

 We’ll look at:

-- How the Old Testament Sanctuary was modeled after the heavenly sanctuary
+- How the earthly sanctuary was a model of the heavenly sanctuary

-Adventists list their official belief on the heavenly Sanctuary as follows:
+Adventists state their official belief on the heavenly sanctuary as follows:

 In it Christ ministers on our behalf, making available to believers the benefits of His atoning sacrifice offered once for all on the cross.

 At His ascension, He was inaugurated as our great High Priest, and began His intercessory ministry, which was typified by the work of the high priest in the holy place of the earthly sanctuary.